LiquidJesus/Twitch-Carousel-Remover/README.md

 ## License

 Distributed under the GNU GPLv3 License.
-See LICENSE.txt for more information.
+See LICENSE file for more information.